 Fellow Since 2006

-This profile was prepared when Phairot Pronjongman was elected to the Ashoka Fellowship in 2006.
+This description of Phairot Pronjongman's work was prepared when Phairot Pronjongman was elected to the Ashoka Fellowship in 2006.

 By working with women and young people to address the needs of ethnic communities, Phairot Pronjongman is developing a new comprehensive community-based empowerment program in northern Thailand.